SasVel/movie-app/README.md

 # Movie Application

-This is an application for looking up movies, fetching them thorugh the [OMDb API](https://www.omdbapi.com).
+This is an application for looking up movies, fetching them through the [OMDb API](https://www.omdbapi.com).

 ## Available Scripts